 If your policy has built up sufficient cash value, it may be converted to a paid-up policy.
 In this case, you can stop paying premiums and your policy will stay in force for a reduced sum assured for the rest of the policy term.

 This will be a good option if there is no need to cash out the lump sum cash value of the policy.
 The paid-up policy will also provide you with continued coverage.
 However, do consider the time value of money, as the surrender value from surrendering the plan may provide much better returns if invested elsewhere.

 If you have already decided that you want to give up the policy, it would be advisable to consult a third-party company like REPs Holdings to check if your policy could be sold to them instead.
 By doing so, you can get back more than the surrender value from your insurance company.

-It is also possible for them to takeover policies that have lapsed or with loan.
+It is also possible for them to takeover policies that have lapsed or with loans.

 To sum things up, there isn’t one best method to give up your insurance plan.
-As everyone have different needs and situation, it is best to consider which solution can fit your circumstances better.
+As everyone has different needs and situations, it is best to consider which solution can fit your circumstances better.
 However, if have already decided to surrender your policy, it will be better to sell it to a third-party company like Reps Holdings to get a higher value instead.